SolidLabResearch/user-managed-access/documentation/policy-management.md

 ### Updating policies

 Updating a policy can be done through a PUT or a PATCH request to `/uma/policies/<encodedPolicyID>`, each with different semantics.

 #### PUT

-A PUT completely replaces the policy within the scope of the client.
+A PUT completely replaces all rules of a policy the client is the assigner of.
 The PUT works as a combination of DELETE and POST.
 It requires a body with the same content type as the [POST request](#creating-policies).
 This body will be interpreted as the requested policy with some rules.

 The PUT process:

 1. Find information about the policy.
    If it does not exist, return with a **status code 404** to indicate that you cannot rewrite a nonexistent policy.

 2. Parse and validate the body, with the same procedure used in the POST endpoint.
    First, we perform the basic sanitization checks.
    Upon success, extra checks are performed to see if the new definition stays within the scope of the client:
      - Check that the newly defined policy does not define other policies
      - Check that the new policy does not contain any rules that do not belong to the client
      - Check that no unrelated quads to the policy and its rules are added.

     Failed checks will result in a response with **status code 400** and a dedicated message.
 3. Delete the old policy, but keep a copy for a possible rollback.
    The deletion uses the procedure used in the [DELETE](#deleting-policies) endpoint.

 4. Add the new policy.
 On success, the server will respond with **status code 204** .
    Upon failure, the server will respond with a 5xx error status.

 ##### Example PUT Request